WyattLiu/Speedy-Bcache-on-Proxmox/README.md

 # Speedy-Bcache-on-Proxmox
 Under Proxmox's condition, this serves a guidance on what to do to truely speedup a storage space for vm to use

+# Motivation
+To have a hybrid drive usable in production.
+My use case is lightroom classic photos.
+Safety is ensured by UPS and rsync to another server.

+Why create /dev/md0? mdadm will result in a block device required by bcache, so zfs is not used.
+Why use zfs on top of bcache?
+Try to take advantage of its ARC and checksum and easy to allow proxmox VMs' to use as disk images.

+Why not use zfs's ZIL and L2ARC SSD -> not performant, zfs is more on the safety side.
+Performance is around HDD performance or worse.
+Generally, just like widely spread words on ZFS L2ARC, it's not very useful; large RAM for ARC is good enough.

 # Complete Bcache Setup Guide

 ## 1. Prerequisites